yooan321/ML-learning/README.md

 # ML-learning

-This repo is a start at learning machine learning through python.
+This repository is a start at learning machine learning through python.
-Currently learned linear regression (need to code up).
+Have currently learned linear, logistic regression and support vector machines.
-Learned about logistic,
+Need to code up svm.